 What a wonderful opportunity I have each and every day to work with children who are so eager to learn!
 As the reading specialist at Mary Shoemaker, working with the kids either one-on-one or in a small group allows me to really zero in on their individual needs, correcting any poor reading habits I see, and teaching them the pieces of reading that they need to succeed.
 Learning to read is very challenging!
 Whether it’s making a prediction beyond the next story event, learning how to chunk out a word, or understanding the phrases and the vocabulary of our English language for a story to make sense, so much has to come together in order for a child to be a successful reader.
 Helping each child with this tremendous task is a true honor!
 What a fun way to spend my day!

 Reading on a daily basis in so critical for kids at these ages.
 They need to regularly practice all the skills they’ve developed so far in order not to lose them.
 Just like in soccer the coach has the children practice the same thing over and over in order for the kids to “get it.”
 It’s the same with reading.
-I know it’s hard at the end of a long day to find those 15-minutes or so for your kids, but the payoff is wonderful.
+I know it’s hard at the end of a long day to find those minutes for your kids, but the payoff is wonderful.
 Please, please find that time.

 Some suggestions of things to say to your child when s/he is stuck on a word:

 - “What word would make sense there?”